crazcalm/oral-english/semester_plan/README.md

 #### Content Skills:
 We will explore introducing oneself in three different events.
 One event involving family, one involving friends, and one involving coworkers.

-### Week 2:
+### Class 2:
 #### Topic:
 What do I do?
 #### Language Skills(E):
 By the end of this lesson, students will be able to describe 3 hobbies/activities that they do with each social circle (friends, family, and coworkers)
 #### Content Skills:
 Discussing what do I do with my friends, what do I do with my family, and what do I do at work.

-### Week 3:
+### Class 3:
 #### Topic:
 How do I ask for help?
 #### Language Skills(C):
 By the end of this lesson, students will be able to ask their family for help in a culturally polite and respectable way.
 #### Content Skills:
 Given a specific situation, who should I reach out to for help?
 Also, depending on that persons status (friend, family, working professional), how should I go about asking them for help?

-### Week 4:
+### Class 4:
 #### Topic:
 What to do when sick?
 #### Language Skills(D):
 By the end of this lesson, students will be able to request leave from work, express being sick to their friends, and exaggerate their sickness to their families.
 #### Content Skills:
 How do you deal with being sick at work, around your friends, and at home.

-### Week 5:
+### Class 5:
 #### Topic:
 Birthday celebrations
 #### Language Skills(B):
 By the end of this lesson, students will be able to describe birthday celebrations with friends, family, and coworkers using 8 or more vocab words.
 #### Content Skills:
 How you celebrate birthdays with friends, family, and coworkers.

-### Week 6:
+### Class 6:
 #### Topic (friends):
 Presenting a united front (Black-ish -- older kids babysit younger kids episode)
 #### Language Skills(D):
 By the end of this lesson, students will be able to, in groups of 3 to 4 people, create a cover up story for a real incident and stick to it when confronted with questions.
 #### Content Skills:
 How to create a believable story based on misinterpreted facts of a real situation?

-### Week 7:
+### Class 7:
 #### Topic (family):
 family vacation
 #### Language Skills (B):
 By the end of the lesson, the students will be able to look at an amusement park map and express their plans on how they plan on traveling the park.
 #### Content Skills:
 We will go over vacation spots and amusement parks.
 We will also go over park maps and go over how to travel around the park.

-### Week 8:
+### Class 8:
 #### Topic (work):
 What is your ideal job?
 #### Language Skills (C):
 By the end the lesson, students will be able to express their likes, dislikes, opinions and views on what type of job environment they would like to work in.
 #### Content Skills:
 They will be introduced to different work environments.
 We will compare and contrast these environments and discuss what we would like and dislike your future job environment to have.

-### Week 9:
+### Class 9:
 #### Topic (friends):
 Gossiping
 #### Language Skills(A):
 By the end of the class, students will be able to spread rumors by using the phrases "he said", "she said", "I heard", "I thought", etc.
 #### Content Skills:
 How do you talk about news that you heard in passing?
 How do you

-### Week 10:
+### Class 10:
 #### Topic (family):
 How to protect your home (Married with Children ep 103)
 #### Language Skills (A):
 By the end of the lesson, students will be able to state one way they can protect their home and 3 reasons why you choose that method.
 #### Content Skills:
 How do you go about protecting your home?
 Do you buy and gun?
 Do you get a guard dog?
 What else can you do?

-### Week 11:
+### Class 11:
 #### Topic (work):
 Water cooler discussions
 #### Language Skills(A):
 By the end of the class, students will be able to use situational clues and limited knowledge to start a conversation with a coworker (casual ice breakers).
 #### Content Skills:
 How do start conversations with coworkers that you are not close to?

-### Week 12:
+### Class 12:
 #### Topic (friends):
 Given advice to a friend (fresh prince of bel-air 103)
 #### Language Skills(G):
 By the end of the lesson, students will be able to give advice in a step by step sequence.
 #### Content Skills:
 How to give advice to a friend on a specific topic.
 For example, one can share their experience in a step by step matter in hopes of giving them guidance.

-### Week 13:
+### Class 13:
 #### Topic (family):
 Dinner with the parents (Married with Children ep 102) (Black-ish 107)
 #### Language Skills(C):
 By the end of the lesson, students will be able to describe food and the reasons we eat food that food.
 #### Content Skills:
 What is food?
 What should you have for dinner?

-### Week 14:
+### Class 14:
 #### Topic (work):
 Receiving an award at work (Fresh prince of Bel-air 104)
 #### Language Skills(F):
 By the end of class, students will be able to introduce a friend/coworker and praise them for a job well done.
 #### Content Skills:
 How do you present a award someone? how do you praise someone?

-### Week 15:
+### Class 15:
 #### Topic (friends):
 Persuasion (Married with Children 104)
 #### Language Skills (A):
 By the end of this lesson, students will be sell someone else on an idea by appealing to their interest and dismissing their worries.
 #### Content Skills:
 How do you sell someone on your idea?

-### Week 16:
+### Class 16:
 #### Topic (family):
 How  do you punish kids?
 (Black-ish ep105)
 #### Language Skills(E):
 By the end of this lesson, student will be able to express at least one way to discipline children and express the pros and cons of their approach.
 #### Content Skills:
 When you get in trouble, how does your family punish you?
 Where do you stand on the argument of whether or not you should hit your kids?

 ## Materials used in class
 ### Video Clips